AJGreaves/picflip/testing.md

 Around 60% of PicFlip! functions have been tested with [Jasmine 3.1](https://jasmine.github.io/index.html) after the majority of the game javaScript code was completed.
-The reason for this is that I was completely new to JavaScript and Jasmine at the start of this project, and so writing TTD Jasmine tests alongside while struglling to understand how my JavaScript was/wasn't working would have been impossible.
+The reason for this is that I was completely new to JavaScript and Jasmine at the start of this project, and so writing TTD Jasmine tests alongside while struggling to understand how my JavaScript was/wasn't working would have been impossible.
 Therefore I chose to test my code manually while getting to grips with
 JavaScript, and then tackle learning Jasmine afterwards.

 [Jasmine-Jquery CDN](https://github.com/velesin/jasmine-jquery) has been imported into the jasmine testing to allow for jQuery within the JavaScript functions.